turingschool/backend-curriculum-site/module1/lessons/object_relational_mapping.markdown

 ```

 ### Independent Practice
-Write the Ruby that you would use to make these Teacher objects.
+Write the Ruby code that you would use to make these Teacher objects.
+**Break**

+### Turn & Talk
+Consider the scenario where some data comes from one type of data structure while other infomration comes from another data structure.
+How would that impact your application?
+What are some thoughts on how to make it easier for your application to navigate this different information?

+## ORM
-## What is ORM
+### What is ORM

 Object Relational Mapping (ORM) is a technique for managing and interacting with data that come from incompatible data sources.
 Sometimes referred to as "_an_" ORM, thus "Object Relational Mapper."

-## Where You're Likely to See ORM
+### Where You're Likely to See ORM

 Rails applications use an ORM framework called Active Record to manage this mapping process.
 Once your applications incorporate the use of formal databases, frameworks like Active Record allow you to dictate the loading of data into your system using (in this case) Ruby objects.
-We refer to ActiveRecord as an Object Relational Mapper, and the details of how you get your Ruby class to map to the database and what's in that Ruby class will depend on what ORM you're using.
+We refer to Active Record as an Object Relational Mapper.
+The details of how you get your Ruby class to map to the database and what's in that Ruby class will depend on what ORM you're using.

 A Ruby Object like Item would align with a corresponding database table.
 In Rails, we will call these classes "models."
+Active Record Model:
 ```
 class Item
   def initialize(id, name, description, unit_price, created_at, updated_at, merchant_id)